forestgrape/coronavirus/index.md

 #### mask use cases
 * For self protection good fit and a good outside-to-inside filter are important.
 * In dry air, water droplets shrink, thus fine grained filters are especially important for self protection.
-* To avoid person to person droplet transmission e.g. when speaking, permanent wearing in these situations is necessary.
+* To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.

 #### mask reuse and cleaning
 * wash with a lot of soap/machine wash the mask
 * heat to around 70 degrees for 20 minutes e.g. hot water, steam or in the oven - all measures which have been scientifically proven to destroy the Sars-CoV-2 viruses and leave the mask intact [citation coming] [Chan et al.](#chan) have shown that Sars-CoV-1 is inactivated above 50 degrees.
-* if washing or heating is not available, putting the mask to the bright sunlight is an alternative
+* if washing or heating is not available (e.g. camping), putting the mask to the bright sunlight is an alternative in areas with intense sunlight.

 #### mask recommendation
 Officially recommend masks for spread reduction in indoor rooms.
-Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable.
+Without an official recommendation, people can be put off or look afraid of masks, at least [were] in Europe, which is not desirable, since masks are protective.
 The recommendation should be strong for people feeling sick or with coughs in indoor public rooms.

 <!--